anujd24/JWT/README.md

 # JWT
-Verifying and Decoding tokens returned to the user
+Verifying and Decoding Tokens returned to the user